Jollywatt/typst-fletcher/src/marks.typ

 /// Calculate cap offset of round-style arrow cap
 ///
-/// - r (length): Radius of curvature of arrow cap
+/// - r (length): Radius of curvature of arrow cap.
 /// - θ (angle): Angle made at the the arrow's vertex, from the central stroke
 ///  line to the arrow's edge.
 /// - y (length): Lateral offset from the central stroke line.